Explore the castles and palaces surrounding Edinburgh as well as Edinburgh Castle itself.

 This morning you travel to Killarney with your driver-guide, where you embark on a jaunting car ride through Killarney National Park.
 In the evening head to a local pub for a private storytelling evening with a Killarney local.

 Spend the day exploring the Dingle Peninsula, whose beauty rivals that of the nearby Ring of Kerry scenic drive.
-Replete with fishing boats and sailboats, the port town of Dingle is a beautiful place to wander and observe Irish traditions still practised here by its residents.
-After spending the day in Dingle, travel to Ennis to spend the night in Dromoland Castle, whose history dates back to the 16th century.
+Replete with fishing boats and sailboats, the port town of Dingle is a beautiful place to wander and observe Irish traditions still practiced here by its residents.
+After spending the day in Dingle, travel to Adare to spend the night in Adare Manor.

 Contact a specialist